S.M. Steele PhD (Exon), Master of Library & Information Science, BMus (voice), (Hon.) Senior Research Fellow University of Exeter

 Throughout the past decade I continued my private practice as a developmental and substantive editor (Middle Eastern specialty), and as a supplier of advanced intelligence (I am a researcher with a Master of Library and Information Science).
 This site thus functions as a one-stop site for all of my professional work as I do not disaggregate any of my work.
 My practice is based on clear, clean, and memorable communications, no matter what the field of endeavour.
 George Orwell’s essay, ‘Politics and the English Language’, has long been an influence on my writing.

 One of the best aspects of studying in the UK, being associated with an organization based in Oxford, and as a member of the innovative 1914FACES2014 research team, was my exposure to some of the most advanced researchers and research in the world.
 A lecture that stands out in my mind was one by the archaeo-metallurgist Dr. Gillian Juleff of the University of Exeter.
 Dr. Juleff has done extensive research on early steel smelting techniques, notably the monsoon furnaces of Sri Lanka.
 Dr. Juleff’s team has written convincingly of early steel production, notably a famed Damascus steel, forged in the hills of India and a prize trade good for centuries, such was its strength.
 The wallpaper of this website is a photograph of a Damascus steel knife I gave my Best Beloved.

 As the ancients forged Damascus steel, with patience and skill, I am a forger of ideas and images.
 My goal as an editor, writer, communicator, and teacher is to help others develop their ideas; steel is flexible, yet fiercely strong.
-My hope too, as an artist, is that my own work forged through solid research and many trials will transform into something profound.
-Where glass is fragile and shatters, that is, too precious to survive, ideas etched in steel(e), whether words or images or sound, shall last.
+My hope too, as an artist, is that my own work forged through solid research, and many trials, will transform into something profound.
+Where glass is fragile and shatters, that is, often too precious to survive, ideas etched in steel(e), whether words or images or sound, shall last.